f1lby/p2pblocklists/README.md

 * WAF bypass.
 Configure your WAF/IPS/IDS to respond in a different manner depending on the source inbound IP address.
 * Anti-spam filtering.
 Configure your packet-based firewall to block specific IP address ranges for SMTP or configure your SMTP receiver to allow or deny specific IP ranges.
 You could also make use of a host-based firewall.
 * Search for large ranges of potentially unused IP addresses - Some large providers are now making offers for the transfer of some of these previously unused IPv4 address blocks.
+* Azure Conditional Access Policies which make use of IPv4 addresses.
+Azure offers GEOIP but not ORGIP.

 The lists can be adapted to suit your needs and the information within applied to commercial enterprise-grade and open source firewalls.